-(viii) The Company has not taken any loans or borrowings from financial institutions, banks and government or has not issued any debentures.
-Hence reporting under clause (viii) of CARO 2016 is not applicable to the Company.
+- (viii) The Company has not taken any loans or borrowings from financial institutions, banks and government or has not issued any debentures.
+Hence reporting under clause (viii) of the Order is not applicable to the Company. - (ix) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) or term loans and hence reporting under clause (ix) of the Order is not applicable.